 I’m your host, June Owatari, a musician and freelance writer.
 I’ve performed in San Diego band Mariel, have my own solo project Raymond the Sparrow, and have been published in Edible San Diego, PASTE Magazine, and others.

-Under the Wait Think Fast moniker, Greg Guiliano provides the cold, hard cash to host the podcast.
+Under the Wait Think Fast moniker, Glenn Greggs provides the cold, hard cash to host the podcast.
 We’ve been friends since our improv days in high school, and we’ve continued to bounce ideas and critiques for our scripts, stories, and fledgling creative ideas for the past decade.
-In Chicago, he immersed himself in the theatre scene.
-He was co-creator of cult comedy The Telethon, performed for Neo Futurists and Blewt!
+In Chicago, they immersed themself in the theatre scene: they were a co-creator of cult comedy show The Telethon, performed for Neo Futurists and Blewt!
 Productions, and read for The Paper Machete.
 Glenn also has a weekly show at WCOMFM that features radio plays from North Carolina-based playwrights.

 Do you want to get involved?